sweetrdf/rdfInterface/EasyRdfReadme.md

       While I agree it makes the syntax longer, it's for a reason.
       There are many corner cases where the syntax used by the EasyRdf is intrinsically ambigous.
       Strict typing assures there are no such ambiguities in the rdfInterface API.
+      It also makes it easy to add new extensions.

 ## Basic tasks